frederick-vs-ja/Quuxplusone-blog/_posts/2023-10-21-now-we-are-cix.md

 > to reveal a boy (and in fact he does exactly that).
 > What's the probability that the child behind the third door is a boy?

-Sometimes it helps to _reductio ad absurdam_ the puzzle.
+Sometimes it helps to _reductio ad absurdum_ the puzzle.
 In this case I feel like it might make matters _more_ confusing!

 > Mr. Smith has 100 children, at least 99 of whom are boys.
 He secretly places his 100